Bitwarden review — open-source password manager

 - Security without buying anything — Bitwarden as a free first step

-- Threat profile: stalking or domestic abuse — password management when leaving a dangerous situation
+- Profile: stalking or domestic abuse — password management when leaving a dangerous situation

-- Threat profile: family and children — shared vault and account management for children
+- Profile: family and children — shared vault and account management for children

-- Threat profile: healthcare worker — patient data and professional secrecy require strong passwords
+- Profile: healthcare worker — patient data and professional secrecy require strong passwords